comunica/Article-ISWC2023-SolidQuery/content/approach.md

 ### Pipeline-based link queue

 To execute a query,
-our approach builds upon the heuristics-based [zero-knowledge query planning technique](cite:cites zeroknowldgequeryplanning) to construct a logical query plan ahead of query execution.
+our approach builds upon the [zero-knowledge query planning technique](cite:cites zeroknowldgequeryplanning) to construct a logical query plan ahead of query execution.
-This resulting plan produces a tree of logical query operators representing in what order the query should be executed.
+This resulting plan produces a tree of logical query operators representing the query execution order.
 To execute this plan, the logical operators are executed by specific physical operators.
 Our physical query execution builds upon the [iterator-based pipeline approach](cite:cites linktraversalsparql), which is [the most popular among LTQP implementations](cite:cites squin, sihjoin, diamondrete).
-This involves considering the execution plan as a [pipeline](cite:cites pipelining) of iterator-based physical operators, through which intermediary results can flow through these chained operators to produce results in a pull-based manner.
+We consider the execution plan as a [pipeline](cite:cites pipelining) of iterator-based physical operators, through which intermediary results flow through chained operators to produce results in a pull-based manner.

 Instead of [letting operators trigger the dereferencing of URIs](cite:cites linktraversalsparql), we follow a [link queue-based approach](cite:cites linktraversaloptimization).